spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/azure-oidc.md

 - `ARM_SUBSCRIPTION_ID` - the ID of the Azure subscription you want to use.

 !!! info
-    Note - before you can use your App registration to manage Azure resources, you need to assign the correct [RBAC permissions](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview) to it.
+    Note - before you can use your App registration to manage Azure resources, you need to assign the correct [RBAC permissions](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview){: rel="nofollow"} to it.